jgutman/mvesc/ETL/README.md

 ### Consolidating Tables

-(consolidating_tables.py + snapshots_to_table.json)
+(consolidating_tables.py + snapshot_column_names.json, grade_column_names.json, and absence_column_names)
-This is a Python script used to consolidate and clean all the yearly snapshots provided.
-It relies on the handmade JSON file, which maps various different spellings of raw column names to the preferred clean column names.
+This is a Python script used to consolidate the yearly snapshots into clean.all_snapshots, all provided grades into clean.all_grades, and all fine-grained absence data into clean.all_absences.
+It relies on the handmade JSON files, which maps various different spellings of raw column names to the preferred clean column names.
-Examples include ... *missing*

-Output = `clean.all_snapshots`
+Output = `clean.all_snapshots`, `clean.all_grades`, `clean.all_absences`

-(consolidating_tables.py)
-Inside this Python script, there is also a command to create and collapse the all_grades and all_absences table.

 ## Cleaning & Standardizing the Consolidated Tables

-(consolidating_tables.py)
-This script from the consolidating tables section also performs cleaning of the column values.

 (clean_absences.sql)
 This script details the choices made in cleaning and standardizing the absence data so that it's able to be used.